wp-plugins/hotspots/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Fixed whitelist to work with normalized URLs

 = 2.2.1 =
 * Allow detect zoom JavaScript function to be at top as some plugins such as W3 Total Cache minify JS and override the location of the JavaScript.